dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/1-scan/index.md

 If a list of `entities` has been provided, the response `Items` will be formatted by their respective entities.

-You can use the `ScanResponse` type to explicitely type an object as a scan response:
+You can use the `ScanResponse` type to explicitely type an object as a `ScanCommand` response:

 ```ts
 import type { ScanResponse } from '@dynamodb-toolbox/table/actions/scan'